 Alton Towers Enchanted Village

 First impressions of the Enchanted Village were good.
 Hanging fairy string lights, crooked chimneys and toadstools all gave that enchanted touch.

-Woodland Lodges are arranged in spacious cul-de-sacs with lots of green space around them.
+Luxury Treehouses Woodland Lodges are arranged in spacious cul-de-sacs with lots of green space around them.
 Perfectly safe for children as completely pedestrianised putting parents with small ones at ease.
 The girls loved all the play equipment dotted around the lodges and went off to play before we even had the bags in.
-Outside our lodge was some monkey bars, but further along was a basket swing and slide.
-Our lodge was situation behind the reception but really I don’t think there is a bad location.
+Outside our lodge was some monkey bars, but further along, was a basket swing and slide.
+Our lodge was situated behind the reception but really I don’t think there is a bad location.
 All in close proximity to the amenities and most importantly the on-site pub The Crooked Spoon!

 Our accomodation for the night was a two-bedroomed Woodland Lodge.
 The details inside lodge were very cute with log cushions, fairy doors, and cute gingham curtains.

 A double bed led to a bathroom (the bath was on the small side) with a shower overhead.
 All modern and clean with touches such as a Plasma TV and tea and coffee making facilities.

 A price list informed us what we would be charged if we decided to take the log cushion home for a souvenir.

 Errr for £60 you can keep your cushion Alton Towers.

 As the girls went in and out of the room the lodge floor became quite grimy quick as you literally step from outside into the bedroom onto a little veranda.
 We are used to camping though so this didn’t bother us too much.